skyhawk86305/aiq-ui/test/README.md

   * Cover all edge cases not directly tested in the acceptance suite
   * Run independently at file level to allow them to be run in parallel
   * NOT have selectors (these belong in page objects)
-  * Use a mock backend for testing functionality that is destructive to the product
-  * Be placed in a path that matches the *general* location of the files being tested within the app

 ## Acceptance Testing